+Chapter 384 of Public Laws 1987 and Chapter 6 of Public Laws 1990 required TPAF and PERS, respectively, to fund post-retirement medical benefits for those State employees who retire after accumulating 25 years of credited service or on a disability retirement.
 P.L.
-1987, c.
-384 and P.L.
-1990, c.6 required Teachers' Pensions and Annuity Fund (TPAF) and the Public Employees' Retirement System (PERS), respectively, to fund post-retirement medical benefits for those State employees who retire after accumulating 25 years of credited service or on a disability retirement.
-P.L.
-2007, c.
-103 amended the law to eliminate the funding of post-retirement medical benefits through the TPAF and PERS.
-It created separate funds outside of the pension plans for the funding and payment of post-retirement medical benefits for retired State employees.
-As of June 30, 2008, there were 80,181 retirees eligible for post-retirement medical benefits.
+2007, c.103 amended the law to eliminate the funding of post-retirement medical benefits through the TPAF and PERS.
+It created separate funds outside of the pension plans for the funding and payment of post-retirement medical benefits for retired State employees and retired educational employees.
+As of June 30, 2009, there were 84,590 retirees eligible for post-retirement medical benefits.
 The cost of these benefits is funded through contributions by the State in accordance with P.L.
 1994, c.62.
-Funding of post-retirement medical premiums changed from a pre-funding basis to a pay-as-you-go basis beginning in fiscal year 1994
+Funding of post-retirement medical premiums changed from a pre-funding basis to a pay-as-you-go basis beginning in fiscal year 1994.

-The State made post-retirement (PRM) contributions of \$592.7 million for TPAF and \$224.3 million for PERS in fiscal year 2008.
+The State made post-retirement (PRM) contributions of \$1.38 billion for fiscal year 2009 and \$3.22 million for fiscal year 2008.

-The State is also responsible for the cost attributable to P.L.
-1992 c.
-126, which provides free health benefits to members of PERS and the Alternate Benefit Program who retired from a board of education or county college with 25 years of service.
-The State paid \$116.0 million toward Chapter 126 benefits for 12,545 eligible retired members in fiscal year 2008.
+The State is also responsible for the cost attributable to Chapter 126, P.L.
+1992, which provides free health benefits to members of PERS and the Alternate Benefit Program who retired from a board of education or county college with 25 years of service.
+The State paid \$116.9 million toward Chapter 126 benefits for 13,320 eligible retired members in fiscal year 2009.

-NOTE 11 - COMPENSATED ABSENCES
+NOTE 10 - COMPENSATED ABSENCES